ignaciosua/promiseToGo/README.md

 ### Promise to GO

-A library to transform Promises like golang
+A helper library to transform javascript promises like you will handle variable values in golang

 ### Repository